87duran/miniRouting/README.md

 # miniRouting

-A simple example of routing using Angular.
+A simple example of routing using ngRoute in Angular.js